mattermost/docs/source/install/install-rhel-nginx.rst

 **What to do next**

 1. Map a fully qualified domain name (FQDN) such as ``mattermost.example.com`` to point to the NGINX server.
-2. Configure NGINX to proxy connections from the Internet to the Mattermost Server.
+2. Configure NGINX to proxy connections from the internet to the Mattermost Server.